svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

 Zynq platform.
-We wrote it because we struggled immensely to get anywhere with this and once that we did get something to work, we felt that it was worth sharing (there must be someone else, somewhere out there going throug the same struggle).
+We wrote it because we struggled immensely to get anywhere with this and once that we did get something to work, we felt that it was worth sharing (there must be someone else, somewhere out there going through the same struggle).
 I think that I can safely assume that yes, someone else was struggling in the same way because I have never before been contacted so much by people with questions about anything else I've ever been part of writing.